José Becerra: Professional career

 Becerra received his first public notice in the Mexican sports world by scoring an upset over the vastly more experienced Manuel Armenteros.
 After some ups and downs, Becerra earned a top 10 ranking by knocking out former world champion Mario D'Agata.
-A short time later, Becerra won the Lineal bantamweight championship with a knockout over Alphonse Halimi.
+A short time later, Becerra won the Undisputed World Bantamweight Championship with a knockout over Alphonse Halimi.

 After two successful title defenses, Becerra lost a stunning upset, being knocked out by club-fighter Eloy Sanchez in a non-title fight.
 Becerra was so dejected by the defeat that he announced his retirement at age 24.

 In 1962, Mexican club fighter, Rudy Coronado was seriously injured in a fight.
 On a special benefit show for Coronado and his family, Becerra returned to the ring and won a 6-round decision over Alberto Martinez.
 Becerra donated his fight-purse to the injured boxer's family.
 Becerra never fought again.